TransparentHealth/uhi/README.md

 Feedback
 --------

 This is a draft and should be considered like a whiteboard.
 Comments, ideas, and criticism are welcome.
+Please add Github issues.